Authentication

 The flow below explains how to use the Auth API in order to realize mobile only authentication:

-2. Call /user/auth with “approve” or /user/auth with “qr_code” as factor.
-Pass the mobile_auth_redirect_uri as in input parameter to the request.
-The response, among other things, will contain the mobile_auth_uri attribute.
+as in input parameter to the request.
+The response, among other things, will contain themobile_auth_uri